marleneberke/MetaGen/README.md

 #### Requirements:

-METAGEN is implemented in Julia.
+METAGEN is implemented in Julia 1.4.
 It requires the following packages:
 * Gen
 * FreqTables
 * Distributions